Public Health supports schools to improve the health and well-being of students and staff, both in the classroom and within the school community.

 - developing community partnerships

-Services offered to schools in Haldimand and Norfolk counties include:
+Universal support services offered to all schools in Haldimand and Norfolk counties include:

 - Provide annual overview of HNHU services coming into school (e.g. immunizations, dental screenings, vision screenings, etc.)

 - Online classroom supports with lesson plans, presentations and resources

 - Link students and families to resources in the school and community

 - Provide support for infectious diseases in schools (including COVID-19)

 - Provide sexual health and pregnancy related information and services in Grand Erie secondary schools

 - Liaison with services provided by the Haldimand-Norfolk Health Unit (HNHU):

 - Elementary: dental screening, vision screening, grade 7/8 immunizations and immunization suspension process